uber/prototool/README.md

 ## gRPC Example

 There is a full example for gRPC in the [example](example) directory.
-Run `make init example` to make sure everything is installed and generated.
+Run `make example` to make sure everything is installed and generated.

 Start the example server in a separate terminal by doing `go run example/cmd/excited/main.go`.